 Here you’ll be able to specify how many contracts of the underlying asset you’d like to buy and how much margin is required to fulfill this trade.
 On Markets.com you can also specify your stop losses, take profits, or even create advanced custom order types.
 Simply place the order, and assuming market liquidity, you just have to wait for the order’s execution.
 Then, you’ll have your own cryptocurrency CFD.

 Trading Cryptocurrency in Your Country

-There are a large number of exchanges that enable Bitcoin trading within the UK. eToro is arguably the best option namely because 1.)
+There are a large number of platforms that enable Bitcoin trading within the UK.
+Plus500 is arguably the best option namely because 1.)
 It is actively regulated by the FCA, and also 2.)
 It also enables a variety of different deposit methods including credit card and PayPal.
 These methods can be linked very quickly and easily within seconds.

 You can also trade Bitcoin CFDs on sites such as Plus500 as mentioned above; Binance is another alternative.
 Trading Bitcoin can be done on Binance if you’re in the UK, however, at the moment Binance is not actively regulated by the FCA, and does not enable trading of any contract products such as CFDs.
 Rather, you’d be trading actual Bitcoin.

 Bitcoin can be traded in the USA through a number of different methods.
 If you’re looking to trade Bitcoin by using an investment vehicle, such as a CFD, which is as previously stated a contract for difference, you can do so on Plus500.
 When buying a CFD on Plus500, you’re never actually buying Bitcoin itself, rather only its price value, so it can be deemed in many cases, a more efficient vehicle for trading than simply purchasing the asset itself.